"

 • Individual

-Write-Pair-Share (or Ink-Pair-share) Give students between 2-5 minutes to write in response to a question, or reflect on connection to course material.
+Write-Pair-Share (or Ink-Pair-share) Give students between 2-5 minutes to write in response to a question, or reflect on personal connections to course material.
 Have students turn to a partner and share their thoughts.

 Optional: invite interested pairs to share out afterwards